IRNAS/irnas-guidelines-docs/docs/developer_guidelines.md

 The below sections are copied directly from [Source control commit guidelines by Embedded Artistry].

-About content of the commits:
+About the content of the commits:

 > 1. All changes in a commit should be related.
 >    - Don’t combine changes that address different problems into a single